SebasSaenz/chickenphages/README.md

   --min_qcov 0
 ```

-## Cluster family and genus {#cluster-family-and-genus}
+## Cluster family and genus
+This section describes the steps to compute Average Amino Acid Identity (AAI) between viral genomes and cluster them into genus-level groups using the Markov Clustering algorithm (MCL).

 This script filters AAI-based pairwise comparisons to retain only those with sufficient biological similarity.
 It is useful for defining genome clusters or taxonomic thresholds based on shared protein content and identity.
 Script can be found in : <https://github.com/snayfach/MGV>

 ```
-# Create a blast+ databasa using your viral contigs
+# Builds a DIAMOND-formatted protein database from viral protein sequences.

 diamond makedb \
   --in proteins.faa \
   --db diamond_db/protein_db \
   --threads 10

-# Compute AAI from BLAST results
+# Aligns viral proteins against the database to generate pairwise comparisons for AAI calculation.

 diamond blastp --query %s \
                --db %s \